isomerpages/mas-moneysense/_starter-packs/Understand the costs of buying a home.md

 *   Property tax
 *   Mortgage insurance and other home-related insurance

-Maintenance, conservancy charges and utilities
+#### Maintenance, conservancy charges and utilities
+HDB homeowners pay monthly [service and conservancy charges](https://www.jrtc.org.sg/our-services/) to their town councils for maintaining their housing estates.
+You pay a higher fee for a larger flat.

+Owners of private properties such as condominiums and apartments typically pay monthly maintenance fees.

+Utility charges (power, water and gas) depend on their usage.
-Property tax
+#### Property tax

-Mortgage insurance
+#### Mortgage insurance

 Insurance for your home